srobo/runbook/docs/volunteering/all-committees-meeting.md

 # All Committees Meeting

 Once a month all of the committees have a meeting.
-This is generally held on the second Tuesday of the month, though this is subject to change.
+This is normally held on the second Tuesday of the month.

 ## Purpose